 Freezing a certain type of vegetables?
 Don’t worry, we got you covered.
 Here are the basic guidelines on how to freeze some of the most commonly used fresh vegetables:

 Just like asparagus, zucchini is a terrific vegetable for freezing because it doesn’t turn soggy or mushy once defrosted.
-Here is a step by step guide on how to freeze zucchini.

 Who doesn’t love carrots?
 Learn how to freeze carrots the right way by checking out our complete guide!
 Click here to get started.